laras126/theme-checklist/README.md

 1. Do not use those counter things.
 2. Disable loading icons.
-3. Do not use Revolution Slider or any of those gigantic sliders.
+3. Do not use Revolution Slider or any of those gigantic sliders or UI feature plugins.
 4. [Scroll-Jacking](http://robinrendle.com/notes/scrolljacking/) should die.
 5. You don't need parallax.
-6. One video background per page, please. or better yet...zero.
+6. One video background per page, please, or better yet...zero.

 ## Resources